dis-moi/websites/plugins/webp-express/README.txt

 = I am on a Windows server =
 Good news!
 It should work now, thanks to a guy that calls himself lwxbr.
 At least on XAMPP 7.3.1, Windows 10. https://github.com/rosell-dk/webp-express/pull/213.

+= I am on a Litespeed server =
+You do not have to do anything special for it to work on a Litespeed server.
+You should be able to use WebP Express in any operation mode.
+For best performance, I however recommend that use the *LiteSpeed Cache* plugin for page caching.

+LiteSpeed Cache can be set up to maintain separate page caches for browsers that supports webp and browsers that don't.
+Through this functionality it is possible to use "Alter HTML" with the option "Replace image URLs" and "Only do the replacements in webp enabled browsers" mode.

+The setup was kindly shared and explained in detail by [@ribeiroeder](https://github.com/ribeiroeder) [here](https://github.com/rosell-dk/webp-express/issues/433)

 = I am using Jetpack =
 If you install Jetpack and enable the "Speed up image load times" then Jetpack will alter the HTML such that images are pointed to their CDN.